brutally-Honest/Simlog/README.md

 # Simlog

 Simlog is a blogging platform  which offers a user-friendly interface with features such as dynamic navigation, blog creation, and commenting.
-Users can manage their own blogs and comments, while administrators handle user, blog and comment and moderation through role-based controls, ensuring a secure and engaging experience.
+Users can manage their own blogs and comments, while administrators handle user, blog and comment moderation through role-based controls, ensuring a secure and engaging experience.

 ## Role based Features